Call the SearchCatalogItems Endpoint

 "custom_attribute_filters": [ { "custom_attribute_definition_token": "NPQJUZVDBE6EKZ25EU3GPLC5" }, { "key": "cocoa_brand" } ]

-The result contains items each of which has a custom_attribute_value property matching all the query conditions in all the query filters.
-Because an item or item variation can have multiple custom attribute values, using multiple custom attribute filters helps make the search more selective to narrow the scope of the search result.
+The search results include items that have custom attribute values matching all the conditions in your filters.
+Because an item can have many custom attribute values, using multiple filters helps make the search more specific and focused.